Train on the Namibia Safari by Luxury Train aboard Rovos Rail’s Pride of Africa journey

 Back on the train, lunch is served as you travel through the Karoo, a vast semi-desert region that was once an enormous inland sea.
 Over millions of years, volcanic matter was ground down and deposited as silt upon the seabed to form what geologists call the Karoo system.
 Afternoon tea and dinner are served on board.

-Day 3: Upington
+Day 3: Upington & the Orange River

 After breakfast, disembark for a walking tour of Upington, oasis town on the Orange River, surrounded by the Kalahari Desert and famous for its wine.
-Back on board, lunch is served and Namibian border formalities will take place.
-Dinner is served en route to Holoog.
+Next, enjoy a sunset cruise on the Orange River.

 Day 4: Fish River Canyon